| The Bunny Camp Newsletter is brought to you by Leeds & Bradford Hopper Group

 should also be watered from the bottom and with the peat pots you can tell at a glance

+when you need to water.
+They look dry!
 Herbs such as Chervil, Parsley, Fennell, and Marjoram can all be started now either in

+an unheated greenhouse or on a sunny windowsill.
 Runner or French beans can be started in toilet tubes (and then transplanted as is), I

 can hear you all saying BUT rabbits are not allowed runner beans and you are right, but

+they can have the leaves!
+Find some deep pots and start your carrots off too.
 Don’t forget the spinach and rocket, but leave the salad crops for a little while longer

-This information came from a “two-foot” article in the Mail on “superfoods” but as our
+unless you have a greenhouse.
+BROCCOLIThis information came from a “two-foot” article in the Mail on “superfoods” but as our

 rabbits are most precious I thought I would pass on the news, as what is good for us will

+also be good for them.
 Broccoli is a member of the brassica or cruciferous family of vegetables so called because

 of their cross shaped flowers.
 Others are Brussels sprouts, cabbage, kale, turnips and